 For many years, the GNSO community has discussed a variety of concerns about WHOIS, and there is recognition that the current WHOIS service might decrease in reliability and usefulness over time.
 Recognizing these concerns, in May 2009 the GNSO Council asked staff to compile a comprehensive set of requirements for WHOIS that includes known deficiencies in the current service and "any possible requirements that may be needed to support various policy initiatives that have been suggested in the past" [21].
 In compiling this report, staff has attempted to distil from current requirements and policy discussions the technical requirements that would be necessary to implement to correct deficiencies and implement various policy proposals.
 The report is a technical inventory and does not intend to define or suggest the policies or operational rules that should apply.
-As requested by the GNSO in its resolution of May, 2009, staff shared the initial draft with the GNSO Council and with the other SOs (ccNSO, ASO) and ACs (SSAC, ALAC and GAC) for their input.
-This updated report reflects input received during those consultations.
-Staff has labelled this report "draft Final" pending further GNSO Council and community discussions in Brussels.
-A Final Report will be posted following the Brussels meeting.
+This report constitutes the "initial straw man" requested by the GNSO Council.
+Staff will be consulting with the SSAC, ALAC, GAC, the ccNSO and the GNSO on this draft, and an updated synthesis will be prepared by staff following those consultations.